Are the most common elderly cat health problems preventable?

 The 2008 Fall/Holiday edition of Feline Wellness featured an article by Ocicat breeder and veterinarian Elizabeth Hodgkins of All About Cats Health Center in Yorba Linda, California called "The Big Four."
 The article discussed the symptoms and causes of four of the most common elderly cat health problems.

 Three out of these four senior cat diseases may be caused by, or exacerbated by, an unnatural feline diet, high in over-processed carbohydrates.
 The fourth one may be caused by chemicals in the environment or in commercial cat food.

 You'll notice that many diseases have overlapping symptoms, so skilled veterinary care and keen observation is critical.

 Cats are not humans.
 That darn feline biology means that even if you and your cat are exposed to the same environment, the same chemicals, the results may be different.

 And, when was the last time you stepped in something and licked your feet clean?
 If my feet get dirty, I wash them.
 If your cat's paws get dirty, she licks them until they're clean, leaving her liver and kidneys to work out the details.

 Also, humans are omnivores, but cats are obligate or strict carnivores.
 They require high levels of animal based protein for good health.
-Dry cat food, on the other hand, is packed full of carbohydrates, which normally would only make up five percent of a cat's natural diet.
+Dry cat food, on the other hand, is packed full of carbohydrates, which experts would say normally would only make up five percent of a cat's natural diet.

 Is it possible then the very loving home you provide for your cat, including that tasty kibble, may end up making her sick?